aleshaleksey/fansys23/04-combat.md

   - Penalty if not proficient with **sunder**.
   - Provokes a penalty and attack of Opportunity if the foe is holding a weapon you are not proficient with AND you are not proficient with **sunder**.

-A creature that is "grappled" or "restrained" can make an opposing roll in place of its attack action to try to break free or move its assailant.
+A character that is "grappled", "restrained" can make an opposing "grapple" manoeuvre on its turn to try to break free or move its assailant.
+A character that is immobilised must use a full round action to make the "grapple" manoeuvre at disadvantage to break free and become "restrained" instead.

 ___
 ## Spellcasting and Supernatural abilities